sandeepchhapola/behanceapi/Readme.md

 ##### 12). getBehanceUserStats(user, done)

 `Get statistics (all-time and today) for a specific user.
 Includes number of project views, appreciations, comments, and profile views.
-The `*user*` argument can be an ID or username,`*params*` argument is an Object having parameters (provided by behance) in key-value pair and it is optional, `*done*` argument is a callback function.`
+The `*user*` argument can be an ID or username, `*done*` argument is a callback function.`

 ##### 13). getBehanceUserFollowers(user, params, done)